Table of Contents

 This is one of the major function on the official website that teachers can use to help their pupils.
 It allows teachers and students to try the entire process of the check to have a better understanding of everything.

-Teachers can generate password and PIN for their schools, print those information out, guide their pupils through the check, and be more specific when helping pupils preparing.
+Teachers can generate password and PIN for their schools, print that information out, guide their pupils through the check, and be more specific when helping pupils preparing.

 Ensure pupils use a ‘try it out’ PIN to access the ‘try it out’ area.
 If they sign in using a ‘start the MTC’ PIN, they will access the live MTC instead.